30 Aug – 1 Sep

 In the context of architecture, materiality is essential to our understanding of built and natural environments.
-An international jury has selected five teams of finalists, all who present innovative, artistic approaches to CHART’s thematic focus on materiality and how architecture, through rethinking materials and craft, can pave the way for a more sustainable future.
+An international jury selected five teams of finalists, all who presented innovative, artistic approaches to CHART’s 2019 thematic focus on materiality and how architecture, through rethinking materials and craft, can pave the way for a more sustainable future.

 The competition aims to develop young practitioners’ professional development by offering an opportunity to build with qualified support at a scale not usually possible as an early career architect and wide international exposure.
-In the lead up to CHART, the engineering and consultancy firm Arup will facilitate workshops with a focus on sustainable design and circular economy for the five teams.
-Each team will also be awarded an additional mentorship programme ran by architectural professionals and advisors at BLOXHUB.
-During CHART, the jury will select a first prize winner.
+During the design process, the engineering and consultancy firm Arup facilitated workshops with a focus on sustainable design and circular economy for the five teams.

-The jury for CHART Architecture competition 2019 consists of international profiles in architecture, design and art:
+The jury for CHART Architecture 2019 consisted of international profiles across architecture, design and art:

 – David Zahle, architect and partner at BIG (DK)